The Remote Analog to Digital Conversion DAQ System for the TRISTAN Detector Upgrade: Back-End DAQ System

 \section{Back-End DAQ System}

-Transmission via fiberoptic cables allows the back-end system to be located outside of the stray magnetic fields and off the post-acceleration high voltage of the detector chamber, lifting the environmental design requirements needed for the front-end board from the back-end system.
+Transmission via fiber optic cables allows the back-end system to be located outside of the stray magnetic fields and off the post-acceleration high voltage of the detector chamber, lifting the environmental design requirements needed for the front-end board from the back-end system.
 The function of the back-end system is to provide multiple readout modes of TRISTAN detector data through digital signal processing and event creation.

-The hardware platform for the back-end system is the Serenity-S1 FPGA ATCA-card developed by KIT-IPE and CMS-collaboraters for the CMS detector at the LHC \cite{Serenity,Mehner_2024}.
+The hardware platform for the back-end system is the Serenity-S1 FPGA ATCA-card developed by KIT-IPE and CMS collaborators for the CMS detector at the LHC \cite{Rose:2019oiy,Mehner_2024}.
 Serenity-S1 cards are stored in ATCA racks and provide the detector signal processing through an AMD Virtex UltraScale+ FPGA.\footnote{https://docs.amd.com/r/en-US/ds923-virtex-ultrascale-plus/} The VU9P version is used in the context of the TRISTAN DAQ.
 Each Serenity-S1 card is capable of processing the data from three TMBs, providing the readout of 498 TRISTAN detector pixels.
-Digital signal processing on the FPGA allows for the implementation of tailored filtering algorithms for the transmitted waveforms.
+The readout volume per Serenity-S1 is limited primarily by the routing resources of the FPGA.
+Digital signal processing on the FPGA allows for the application of tailored filtering algorithms on the transmitted waveforms.

 Four readout modes; Waveform, ListWave, ListMode, and Histogram, are implemented in the back-end processing.
 Waveform readout directly saves all data streamed from the front-end.
-ListWave and ListMode readouts record triggered detector events with and without an associated waveform snippet, respectively.
+ListWave and ListMode readouts record information from triggered detector events with and without an associated waveform snippet, respectively.
 Histogram readout populates predefined energy histograms with the triggered events based on decision tree logic.
 While science data taking will primarily be taken using the Histogram readout, the other readout modes enable systematic studies of detector and data processing related effects.

-Events in the TRISTAN detector create electric pulses with a fast risetime, $\tau_{\text{rise}}\sim\mathcal{O}(\SI{10}{\nano\second})$, and subsequent decaying tail, with a decay constant of $\tau_{\text{decay}}\sim \mathcal{O}(\SI{10}{\micro\second})$.
-A combination of two filters, a fast trigger filter and an energy filter, are used to have optimized performance in both event energy reconstruction and event pileup rejection.
-The response of the trigger and energy filter to a delta impulse and a detector event waveform are displayed in \autoref{fig:filter_performance}.